Development Cycles

 Integration Between Cycles

-A single cycle creates direction.
+A Development Cycle creates direction.

-Progress depends on what happens after.
+Long-term improvement depends on what happens afterwards.

-Between cycles, athletes are expected to:
+Between cycles, athletes are encouraged to:

 • apply technical priorities